bioinfo-pf-curie/RNA-seq/INSTALL.md

 * `cmake ../RNA-seq -DCMAKE_INSTALL_PREFIX=${HOME}/install -DAP_SINGULARITY_IMAGE_PATH=/path/to/images -DAP_ANNOTATION_PATH=/data/annotations/pipelines`

-Other options can be provided
+Other options can be provided.

 ### Installation

 * `make; make install`

 The pipeline will be available in ${HOME}/install.
-The config files with the defined options will be available in `${HOME}/install/conf`
+The config files with the defined options will be available in `${HOME}/install/conf`.

 ## For developpers